 While patients of all ages can usually undergo distraction osteogenesis, the procedure isn’t for everyone.
 Patients who are more prone to infections and other complications may need other forms of treatment.

 Distraction osteogenesis involves gradually separating tiny portions of bone to allow new bone to grow in the newly created space.
 To begin the process, the oral surgeon surgically places a very small device into the area of bone that requires alteration.
 Part of this device will rest on top of the gums, allowing periodic adjustments to be made to the bone beneath.
 Some patients worry that these adjustments will be painful, but most find that the level of discomfort is similar to that of having braces tightened — a little soreness immediately after an adjustment that fades in a day or so.

 Distraction Osteogenesis at Rio Grande Oral Surgery

 If you are interested in distraction osteogenesis, contact our practice in Albuquerque, NM, to learn more about the procedure or schedule an appointment today.
-Dr. Gregory McGee will discuss all of your or your child’s options for treatment and develop a plan for optimal oral health and function.
+Drs.
+McGee and Steel will discuss all of your or your child’s options for treatment and develop a plan for optimal oral health and function.